SpongeBobSun/JSWebView/README.md

 ###JSWebViewActivity
 * addBaseHandler(String, CallBackFunction)

-		Add a handler with name and action.
+		Add a native handler with name and action.
 When JavaScript code call this handler by name, native code will trigger CallBackFunction to perform the action.

 * loadUrl(String)